aaron-grau/curic/react/projects/widgets/README.md

 Started'][getting_started] homework, but change your webpack entry point to be `widgets.jsx`.

-Your `widgets.jsx` should look have a `DOMContentLoaded` listener that calls `ReactDOM.render()` with a `Root` component and a `main` DOM element as the hook.
+Your `widgets.jsx` should have a `DOMContentLoaded` listener that calls `ReactDOM.render()` with a `Root` component and a `main` DOM element as the hook.